 Seth Goldman is President of Honest Tea, the company he co-founded in 1998 with Barry Nalebuff.
-In 2008, Goldman and Halebuff sold 40% of the company to Coca-Cola for $43 million.
+In 2008, Goldman and Halebuff sold 40 percent of the company to Coca-Cola for $43 million.
 In 2011, they sold the remainder of the company to Coca-Cola for an undisclosed amount.

 Coca-Cola bought Honest Tea for one reason: to profit from the growing demand for organic beverages.
 The Honest Tea brand brought in $72 million in sales for Coke in 2011.
 Goldman himself is probably worth millions, between his sale of Honest Tea to Coca-Cola and his ongoing role as president.

-Coca-Cola donated $1.7 million to defeat Prop 37.
+Coca-Cola has donated millinos to defeat labeling laws.
 Why?
 Profits.
 The huge conglomerate doesn't want to have tell consumers that the high fructose corn syrup in Coke is made from cheap, genetically modified corn, and it surely doesn't want to have to modify its formula to exclude gentically modified ingredients.
 Even though it could.
 After all, in countries like the UK that require labels on products that contain GMOs, Coca-Cola products are GMO-free.

-At least 90% of consumers support GMO labeling.
+At least 90 percent of consumers support GMO labeling.
 When consumers asked Goldman why Coca-Cola and Honest Tea won't support the consumer's right to know, Goldman said: